akankshya-234/akankshya-234/README.md

 hands-on expertise in developing and managing Adobe Experience Manager applications.
 Skilled in integrating AEM with front-end technologies, creating custom components, and ensuring optimal performance.
 Proficient in both back-end Java services and front-end development.
-I Take a look at my work or get in touch!
+Please take a look at my work or get in touch!
 * 🌍  I'm based in Bangalore. <br>

 * ✉️  You can contact me at[akankshyapandasimi1999@gmail.com](mailto:akankshyapandasimi1999@gmail.com)<br>